2020 National Conference on Higher Education in Prison

 When will registration open?

-Registration for NCHEP 15 will open in late November 2025.
+Registration for NCHEP 15 is open until March 25th.

-This year, we are working to accommodate many more attendees and hope that registration will not sell out as it has in previous years.
-That said, we encourage all those interested in attending to keep an eye on our updates and register as soon as possible.
+This year, by hosting the conference at the Huntington Convention Center, we will be be able to accommodate more attendees than in previous years.
+That said, we encourage all those interested in attending to register as soon as possible to secure a spot.

 Is pre-registration required?